-Paris Saint Germain v Monaco
+Mbappe double helps PSG beat Monaco

 Booking

-Kylian Mbappé (Paris Saint Germain) is shown the yellow card for a bad foul.
+Marco Verratti (Paris Saint Germain) is shown the yellow card for a bad foul.

 Post update

-Foul by Kylian Mbappé (Paris Saint Germain).
+Foul by Marco Verratti (Paris Saint Germain).

 Post update